-Packaging is an important component of product development.
-Whilst it is something that ultimately has to be disposed of, packaging not only ensures a product will remain in the condition the consumer expects it to be, it is often the first sign of the company’s branding.
+Packaging is an important component of product development, whilst it is something that ultimately has to be disposed of.
+Be it for protection or presentation packaging not only ensures a product will remain in the condition the consumer expects it to be, it is often the first sign of the company’s branding.

-What does your packaging say about your brand?
+What does your presentation packaging say about your brand?

 For online orders, a company’s packaging is the first impression a consumer gets of that company.
 With this in mind, it is no longer simply ensuring the packaging does the job, it is using it wisely to emphasise their branding.
 Companies are also now looking to move to more sustainable materials and are using ones that are 100% recyclable.

 Whilst Molygran do not specialise in branded packaging, we understand that the importance and role of packaging has evolved over the years.
 Packaging is now also another mode of marketing, allowing brands to present themselves.
 It is now so much more than just storing, transporting and protecting a product.
 Yet, despite all this, there are still many large brands which appear to throw their packaging together, which can lead to a negative first impression and minimal support for the product.

 There are many forms of packaging, such as polystyrene, plastics, cardboard, and bubble wrap, which are all used with the same intention, to protect the product they are supporting.
 These simple materials can be made into so much more with some clever thinking…